All Episodes

 You know, three days ago, the Supreme Leader said the United States embodies global arrogance, and the battle against it will continue unabated, even if the nuclear agreement is concluded.

-In other words, they'll continue to sponsor terrorism and fight proxy wars and and build up their financial war chest, et cetera, et cetera.
+In other words, they'll continue to sponsor terrorism and fight proxy wars and build up their financial war chest, et cetera, et cetera.

-Caroline Glick is the deputy managing editor of the Jerusalem Post and author of the Israeli solution, a one-state plan for peace in the Middle East, Al Peroda is the managing editor of the stream, an outspoken uh spoken supporter of Israel.
+Caroline Glick is the deputy managing editor of the Jerusalem Post and author of The Israeli Solution, a one-state plan for peace in the Middle East.

-Um well, you don't have to be a genius, Caroline, to figure out that radical mullahs in Iran that are chanting death to Israel, death to America, fighting proxy wars, burning American flags, and burning Israeli flags, that if you give them money and you say pretty pretty pleased, you know, be nice now, that they're not gonna listen and all you're doing is fomenting and now funding their ability to commit more terror.
+Well, you don't have to be a genius, Caroline, to figure out that radical mullahs in Iran that are chanting death to Israel, death to America, fighting proxy wars, burning American flags and burning Israeli flags, that if you give them money and you say, pretty, pretty, please, you know, be nice now, that they're not going to listen.

 So this is not a surprise to me.

-it was going to make it easier for Iran to acquire nuclear weapons and to become a regional hegemon.
+make it easier for Iran to acquire nuclear weapons and to become a regional hegemon.

-And you know, the Obama administration was castigating all of its opponents and Israel as warmongers.
+And, you know, the Obama administration was castigating all of its opponents and Israel as warmongers.

-Uh Americans who opposed his nuclear deal were referred to as warmongers, and some of the basis language was really implying that Jewish Americans who opposed the deal were disloyal to the United States and working in the service of a foreign power.
+And some of the basis language was really implying that Jewish Americans who opposed the deal were disloyal to the United States and working in the service of a foreign power.

 And Iran views the United States as its primary enemy in the world.

-But there's something worse and more country if you're def denying your enemy.
+But there's something worse and more silly.

-There's something absurd about the whole premise, Bill Clinton in his case with North Korea, our uh Barack Obama in his case with Iran, thinking, Oh, we can just kiss their ass and we can buy we can buy peace.
+Bill Clinton, in his case with North Korea, Barack Obama in his case with Iran, thinking, oh, we can just kiss their ass and we can buy peace.

-You can't buy peace with people that hate you, that foment terror against you that are vowing to destroy you every day.
+You can't buy peace, Al, with people, as Caroline is pointing out here, you can't buy peace with people that hate you, that foment terror against you, that are vowing to destroy you every day.

 No, you can't do it.

-I mean, that's where the absurdity comes in is believing that they could bring Iran into the family of nations.
+I mean, that's where the absurdity comes in, is believing that they could bring Iran into the family of nations.

 And the costs were incredibly high.

-Well we saw we saw a pretty strong response, Caroline Glick this weekend and a stern threat to Iran over the weekend and warning the uh mullas in Tehran that Jerusalem is prepared to inflict heavy blows uh on their republic should they continue to operate in Syria after the shooting down of this F-16.
+And I guess we found some of Obama's construction jobs, you know, we saw a pretty strong response, Caroline Glick, this weekend, and a stern threat to Iran over the weekend, and warning the mullahs in Tehran that Jerusalem is prepared to inflict heavy blows on their republic should they continue to operate in Syria after the shooting down of this F-16.

 Well, you're absolutely right.